 WHAT ARE THE RISK FACTORS FOR IBD?

 IBD is usually diagnosed in the relatively young (<30 years old), but can develop as late as someone’s 50s or 60s.
-While it has been held that Whites are at the highest risk of the disease.
+While it has been held that White Americans are at the highest risk of the disease.
 IBD in People of Color has not been studied or reported as thoroughly and sothey may be at similar risk.

 WHAT IBD IS NOT

 Irritable Bowel Syndrome (IBS)